SomeTvGuy/RetroJukeBox2.0/ReadMe.md

 -There will be a message in the terminal window saying 'Please Enter In A Valid Khinsider Album Url: ', copy and paste a URL from the website, and press enter

--You'll be asked to provide an album name,**this is the name of the Folder that your tracks will be held in**.
+-You'll be asked to provide an album name,<u>**this is the name of the Folder that your tracks will be held in**</u>.
 I'd recommend storing it as the name of the videogame or maybe something unique to prevent any errors from going on

 # References